ajzaff/go-modular/README.md

 A software modular synthesizer with Midi support.

 **!!
-Warning: High amplitude sounds can cause serious ear damage.
+Warning: High amplitude sounds can cause ear damage.
 Lower your headphone volume before using !!**

 ## Install